rxlabs/mtg.ai/README.md

 This software is licensed under the MIT license.

-This project is not produced, endorsed, supported, or affiliated with Wizards of the Coast.
+This application is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

 ## Warranty